Unions have rejected a 1% increase in salary, claiming it does not cover inflation since 2011

 The stoppages are expected to cause significant disruption to Air France flights.

-The unions are in talks with management, and a statement from Air France on 13 March said that it recognised some wages had not increased in line with inflation since 2011.
+The unions are in talks with management, and a statement from Air France on 13 March said that it recognized some wages had not increased in line with inflation since 2011.

 “At the end of these negotiations, no Air France employee will have seen their purchasing power decrease over this period,” the statement read.

-Employees have been offered a raise of one per cent, to be delivered in two instalments, along with other incentives.
+Employees have been offered a raise of one percent, to be delivered in two installments, along with other incentives.

 This has been described as “small change” by the unions.
 They say management has “offered no concrete response” to last week’s strike.